 Advertising Disclosure

-How To Use a VPN in Russia and China — Working in 2025
+How To Use a VPN in Russia and China: Still Working in 2025

 Russia and China actively take measures to block non-government-operated VPNs.
 You can’t even find the VPNs in the app stores of these countries.
 The ones that remain accessible are mostly government-approved, which aren't privacy-friendly.

 What’s a good VPN to use in Russia and China?
 A VPN with military-grade encryption and obfuscation (conceals VPN traffic) works most reliably in Russia and China.
 Meduza reports that Russian authorities blocked over 885,000 websites in 2023¹.
-So, a VPN should also have thousands of IP addresses worldwide to maintain access to international websites and apps.
-This makes it possible to safely access services like Facebook, Google, and WhatsApp from anywhere.
+So, a VPN should also have thousands of IP addresses worldwide to maintain access to websites and apps from anywhere.

-How Can I Use a VPN in Russia and China?
+How Do You Get a VPN To Work in Russia and China?

 1. Get a VPN.